-Price weights are obtained by dividing the dollar-valued cost parameters by the reference cost (derived in the admitted acute cost model) to obtain cost weights.
-The resulting cost weights are then converted to the price weights that are used to assign NWAU, as explained further in Section 7.
+Price weights are obtained by dividing the dollar-valued cost parameters by the reference cost (derived in the admitted acute cost model).
+These price weights are used to assign NWAU, as explained further in Section 7.

-3.2.10.
-Apply the NEP
+3.2.10 Apply the NEP